kgangerlm/scorecard-gitlab/NOTES.md

   - Determine method for checking if project type should have an SBOM?
 (Arbitrary, but Maintainers Annotation may provide means for maintainers to make their project exempt from this check)
 - Probes:
   - Check for published SBOM (MVP)
+  - Check for source Sbom (top level)
   - Validate SBOM format (spdx, cyclonedx) (MVP?) (sbom-scorecard handles this, We should let #2605 handle this portion)
   - Check for SBOM quality (leveraging sbom-scorecard) (#2605)
 - Initial Point Assignment: (Purposed)
-  - Published Sbom exists: 10 points
+  - Published Sbom exists in release artifacts: 7 points
+  - sbom exists in repo (source or artifacts): 3 points
 - Future Point Assignment:
   - Published Sbom exists: 3 points
-  - Valid Format: 3 Points
+  - sbom exists in repo (source or artifacts): 3 points
-  - "high quality" sbom-scorecard result (result percentage * 4)
+  - sbom-scorecard "quality" result (result percentage * 4)

+#### Development Notes

+Top-Level sbom Check Tests:

+- no sbom (no points)
+- published sbom (full points) (Not exactly sure how to test this)
+- source sbom (partial points)

 ### Probe Breakdown - Check for published SBOM